Veronica Nyaruai

-Nyaruai winning the 2009 Cross Internacional de Venta de Baños.

-Veronica Nyaruai Wanjiru (born October 29, 1989, in Nyahururu) is a Kenyan runner who specialises in 1500 metres.
-She now lives in Kaptagat, where she attends PACE training camp.
+Veronica Nyaruai Wanjiru (born October 29, 1989 in Nyahururu) is a Kenyan runner who specialises in 1500 metres.
+She lives in Kaptagat, where she attends PACE training camp.

 She took part at the 2007 world Championships, but was 12th overall and missed the 1500 m final.

 In 2008, she would have been eligible to defend her Junior World title, but she placed fourth at the Kenyan trial and was not selected.

 She is based at the PACE Sports Management training camp in Kaptagat.

 Nyaruai won the Cross Internacional de Venta de Baños in 2009, beating Steph Twell in the process.